ivansarno/ivansarno.github.io/src/about.markdown

 **University of Pisa**

-From September 2023, I work as a researcher at the [Electronic Systems Laboratory](https://vlsi.iet.unipi.it/home) of the University of Pisa.
-I am continuing my thesis work by developing a complete hardware accelerator for the post-quantum cryptographic algorithm Kyber.
+From September 2023 to September 2024, I worked as a researcher at the [Electronic Systems Laboratory](https://vlsi.iet.unipi.it/home) of the University of Pisa.
+I developed IPs for True Random Number Generation and Post-Quantum Cryptography acceleration for the RISC-V platform in the context of the European Processor Initiative ([EPI SG2](https://www.european-processor-initiative.eu/project/epi)).
-I published on IEEE access [CRYPHTOR](https://ieeexplore.ieee.org/document/10439161), an hardware acccelerator for Kyber and Dilithium for RISC-V platform.
+I published on IEEE Access [CRYPHTOR](https://ieeexplore.ieee.org/document/10439161), a hardware accelerator for Kyber and Dilithium for the RISC-V platform.

-Currently I'm working on a compact accelerator for Kyber.
+**CEA Grenoble**

+From September 2024, I work as a PhD student at the CEA List/Leti of Grenoble on the topic of Hardware Security Post-Quantum Cryptography acceleration and secure RISC-V ISA extensions for cryptographic operations.

 Academic Education
 ------------------